ajberkley/cl-binary-store/README.md

 - [ ] Further discoveries from real world use cases (that is, my use case)
   - [ ] Build compacted hash tables after the reference counting
 - [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string)  (look at what hyperluminal-mem does or find some package somewhere)
+- [ ] Maybe a metaclass to make it even easier to specify slot serialization stuff